 Incoming freshman applied to the program through a formal application detailing their interests and community service background, plus what they might bring to the group experience.
 This year’s applicant pool, the largest in its five-year history, produced ten service-minded all stars.
 “We cap the program at 10 to create a close knit community of strong future leaders,” says Suzanne Moyer, coordinator of the Experience.
 “The Experience doesn’t stop in August, either.
 We host events throughout the semester to keep these students connected and engaging in service as a group throughout their time here.”

-The group, led by two upperclassmen team leaders (both former 1742-ers, as they’re called), visited six unique sites within a mile radius of Moravian College’s campus to lend a hand with landscaping, cleaning and organization, and packing food cards and school supply packs for children and families in need.
+The group, led by two upperclassmen team leaders (both former 1742-ers, as they’re called), visited six unique sites within a mile radius of Moravian University’s campus to lend a hand with landscaping, cleaning and organization, and packing food cards and school supply packs for children and families in need.
 But while they were pulling weeds and putting together desks, students got a dose of the rich history that thrives just steps from their dorm rooms.

 “I’m planning to study German, so being surrounded by all this Moravian history is so exciting!” said Zachary Benjamin ’19 as he sorted old Moravian sheet music at the Moravian Archives.
 “From the moment I set foot onto Moravian soil I knew it was the place I wanted to be.
 This Greyhound will make a difference.”